mehtamohit013/FedBase/to-do.md

 # Arguments
-Change the data path in monitor\_vehcile.py and ray\_power.py.
+*   Change the data path in monitor\_vehcile.py and ray\_power.py.
 Can replace them by a global config file.
+*   Eliminate hardcoded path in process\_OSM.py